Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★★★

-This is an area that can be navigated efficiently using the quad lift.
-The exit of the area is a single path that is somewhat of a traverse, so if you are not good at traversing, we recommend heading towards the exit towards the end.
-The south-facing slope of the ridge should be avoided on warm, sunny days.
+This area can be efficiently explored using the quad lift.
+The exit to the area is a single path that traverses, so if you're not good at traversing, it's recommended to head towards the exit towards the end of the section.
+Avoid the south-facing slope of the ridge on warm, sunny days.

 [Cascade] Cascade